nsdf-fabric/NSDF_Tutorial/README.md

 - Deploy the NSDF dashboard for **large-scale data access, visualization, and analysis**.

+The slides introducing this tutorial can be downloaded [here](https://zenodo.org/records/10794642).
 This tutorial follows the steps in Figure 1.

 <p align="center">
     <img src="files/docs/workflow-diagram.png" width="800">